SPINEL (The Little Thorn)

 The most famous confusion is the Black Prince Ruby, (which is now known to be a Spinel) takes centre stage in the imperial crown of the Royal Crown Jewels, housed in the Tower of London.
 Originally procured by Edward the Prince of Wales (the Black Prince) as a spoil of battle in the 14th century, the magnificent gem was only relatively recently confirmed to be a Spinel.
 Over the past few years more Spinel's have been reaching the gem markets of Bangkok and the West.

-Attracted by the wide variety of colours, the hardness (8 on MOHs scale, same as Ruby and Sapphire) and the very Stephen Webster appropriate name, 'little thorn' in Latin, I have been sourcing and hoarding Spinel for several years.
+Attracted by the wide variety of colours, the hardness (8 on MOHs scale) and the very Stephen Webster appropriate name, 'little thorn' in Latin, I have been sourcing and hoarding Spinel for several years.
 The sourcing of these stones has mostly come from the Makok region of Myanmar, best known to produce the finest 'Burmese Ruby'.

 At first, I focused on the less expensive and moodier, greys, purples, and steely blues, which I have, until now, kept for custom and bespoke pieces.
 However, recently I have started to use them as part of our core collections and one-of-a-kind pieces.